Environmental issues in Africa

-African environmental issues are caused by human impacts on the natural environment and affect humans and nearly all forms of life.
-Issues include deforestation, soil degradation, air pollution, water pollution, garbage pollution, climate change and water scarcity (resulting in problems with access to safe water supply and sanitation).
+African environmental problems are problems caused by the direct and indirect human impacts on the natural environment and affect humans and nearly all forms of life in Africa.
+Issues include deforestation, soil degradation, air pollution, water pollution, coastal erosion, garbage pollution, climate change, Oil spills, Biodiversity loss, and water scarcity (resulting in problems with access to safe water supply and sanitation).
 These issues result in environmental conflict and are connected to broader social struggles for democracy and sovereignty.
+The scarcity of climate adaptation techniques in Africa makes it the least resilient continent to climate change.

 Deforestation

 The large scale felling of trees and the resulting decreases in forest areas are the main environmental issues of the African Continent.
 Rampant clearing of forests and land conversion goes on for agriculture, settlement and fuel needs.
 Ninety percent of Africa's population requires wood to use as fuel for heating and cooking.
 As a result, forested areas are decreasing daily, as for example, in the region of equatorial evergreen forests.
 According to the United Nations Environment Programme, Africa's desertification rate is twice that of the world's.

 The rate of illegal logging, which is another main cause of deforestation, varies from country to country, such as 50% in Cameroon and 80% in Liberia.
 In the Democratic Republic of the Congo, deforestation is primarily caused by the needs of the poor citizens, along with unsupervised logging and mining.

 In Ethiopia, the main cause is the country's growing population, which induces an increase in agriculture, livestock production, and fuel wood.
 Low education and little government intervention also contributes to deforestation.
 Madagascar's forest loss is partially caused by citizens using slash-and-burn techniques after independence from the French.
 In 2005, Nigeria had the highest rate of deforestation in the world, according to the Food and Agriculture Organisation of the United Nations (FAO).
 Deforestation in Nigeria is caused by logging, subsistence agriculture, and the collection of wood for fuel.
 According to the gfy, deforestation has wiped out nearly 90% of Africa's forest.
 West Africa only has 22.8% of its moist forests left, and 81% of Nigeria's old-growth forests disappeared within 15 years.
 Deforestation also lowers the chance of rainfall; Ethiopia has experienced famine and droughts because of this.
 98% of Ethiopia's forests have disappeared over the last 50 years.